About me

 I tell stories.

-Before I started penning personal essays, news and entertainment pieces and a little bit of short fiction, I spent nearly 15 years in finance and telecommunications.
-But I'm pretty sure I was in it for my traveling, eating out, and shopping fund because I found that I really wasn't 'bout that crunching-numbers-on-an-Excel-spreadsheet life.
+Before I started penning personal stories, news and entertainment pieces and a bit of short fiction, I spent nearly 15 years in finance and telecommunications.
+But I'm pretty sure I was only in it for my traveling, eating out, and shopping fund because I found that I really wasn't 'bout that daily crunching-numbers-on-an-Excel-spreadsheet life.

 In 2010, I started a blog to channel my inner foodie.
-The Food Network, Top Chef and bon appetit haven't discovered me yet, though.
+The Food Network, Top Chef and bon appétit didn’t discover me, though.

 Two years later, I launched The Skinny DC Writer (now Pencil and Chalk) to write about my thoughts and observations on culture, books, life...
-My work has since been published online at xoNecole, Clutch Magazine, and xoJane, and I've grabbed the attention of editors at The Root and Huff Post Live.
+But I ended up more of a lifestyle writer.
+My work has been published online at xoNecole, Clutch Magazine, and xoJane, and I grabbed the attention of editors at The Root, Huff Post Live and Whole Living magazine.
 (Woot!
 Woot!)